Showing posts with label Rep Nancy Pelosi. Show all posts

 The following interview with Archbishop Cordileone is excellent and no matter where one stands on the action he has taken with Nancy Pelosi, it addresses (and raises!) some important questions.
 (The interviewer does a really good job with a wide scope of significant questions while not antagonizing Abp Cordileone or demonstrating particularly her own bias.)

 One thing that strikes me as inconsistent (or insufficiently articulated) is Abp Cordileone's focus on the complexity of his own and other bishops' prudential conscience judgments in this regard while apparently not clearly recognizing that Rep. Pelosi may well be acting in good faith on the very same complex prudential conscience questions and judgments.
-The other point which requires greater clarity is an apparent implication of guilt or culpability on Pelosi's part when in fact, Abp Cordileone cannot honestly speak to this issue without Nancy Pelosi admitting to him that she acted in bad faith.
+The other point that requires greater clarity is an apparent implication of guilt or culpability on Pelosi's part when, in fact, Abp Cordileone cannot honestly speak to this issue without Nancy Pelosi admitting to him that she acted in bad faith.
 More specifically, Cordileone actually needs to deny her culpability is a known issue (or point out his own inability to say at all because what he knows is, for instance, confidential or covered by the seal of confession).
 Again, one may act in good faith and also err in their conscience judgment; in either case there is no sin and one is not culpable, nor, therefore, does one need to repent.)
 Unfortunately, ABp Cordileone specifically says Pelosi needs to repent, even as he affirms her sincerity of belief.

 In responding to the question, "but what about Nancy Pelosi's conscience?"
 ABp Cordileone distinguishes the way some treat abortion from other objectively evil acts and argues that we would never allow slavery to be made legal again, for instance, something that is also objectively evil even if one determined it could be done in good conscience.
 But this fails to speak to the question of the primacy of Nancy Pelosi's conscience judgment, which he was purporting to answer.
 He wanted to make the point that everyone recognizes the objective evil of slavery and so, we would never 1) make it legal, or 2) argue that one could hold slaves in good conscience.
 But in point of fact, there are several forms of contemporary slavery people justify today, despite their illegality and their immorality.
 Some of these persons may actually be acting "in good conscience" --- though their conscience judgments would be seriously errant.